About Watershed Natives

 Hillcrest High School

-Students in these programs get first-hand experience in soil preparation, seed collection, seed germination, growing crops, site restoration, and invasive species control.
+Students in our programs get first-hand experience in soil preparation, seed collection, seed germination, growing crops, site restoration, and invasive species control.
 Plants produced by the students are used for both restoration efforts and resale to the general public.
-Purchasing Watershed Natives not only immediately benefits the natural landscape but any funds generated go back into the program to support our education and outreach efforts.
+Purchasing through Watershed Natives not only immediately benefits the natural landscape but any funds generated go back into the program to support our education and outreach efforts.

-This 3-year program starts with the Environmental Science class as Sophomores, Watershed Science as Juniors, and Restoration Ecology as Seniors.
+This 3-year program starts with an Environmental Science class as Sophomores, Watershed Science as Juniors, and Restoration Ecology as Seniors.
 Each year students build on responsibility, skill, and knowledge as each class stair-steps.
 These classes visit the nursery located across the street at the fairgrounds twice a month.
 Students are able to learn, problem solve, and see real world application of what is being taught in the classroom.

 With the nature of our program, we are always looking for schools, clubs, organizations, and groups to plug into and help with hands-on workforce development.
 To schedule a field trip or educational program, please fill out the form below or contact our Native Nursery Manager: